Missed Lessons & Make-Up Lesson Policy

-The Oak Park String Academy is a twelve month, year-round program–without exceptions.
-During the summer semester (June-July-August) students are required to take a minimum of eight lessons.
+The Oak Park String Academy is a twelve-month, year-round program–without exceptions.
+During the summer semester (June-July-August) students are required to take a minimum number of lessons in order to keep their spot for the school year.
 Most students opt to take additional lessons in the summer by taking 2 or even 3 lessons a week.
 Practice duration during the summer semester should be increased as there is no school during the day.
-The Summer Term is flexible, in that students are only asked to sign up for 8 of the approximately 12 lessons to allow for summer travel plans.
+The Summer Term is flexible in that students are only asked to sign up for a portion of the approximately 12 weeks of summer to allow for summer travel plans.
 Summer lessons are also flexible in that a student signs up for each lesson individually, and you are not necessarily tied into the same lesson time each week.

-Study during the summer is crucial for students to maintain their abilities.
+Study during the summer is crucial for students to maintain their progress.
 Information regarding the scheduling of summer lessons is discussed in May each year.
 In order to allow greater flexibility during the summer months to accommodate summer activities and family vacations, all lessons will be scheduled by appointment only.
-There are typically 11 or 12 weeks during the summer semester which allows for a lot of flexibility around family vacations, summer camps, etc.
+There are typically 11 or 12 weeks during the summer semester and we require students to take at least 7 lessons which allows for a lot of flexibility around family vacations, summer camps, etc.

-Enrollment in the Oak Park String Academy (OPSA) is not a “payment per service” arrangement, but rather a tuition based business.
+Enrollment in the Oak Park String Academy (OPSA) is not a “payment per service” arrangement, but rather a tuition-based business.
 Enrolling in music lessons is a purchase of a teacher’s services and a reservation of the teacher’s time.
 Tuition entitles a student to school membership and scheduled weekly lessons.
-Your child’s lesson time is reserved for him/her; since the time passes whether a student uses it or not, a lesson missed is time and money lost.
+Your child’s lesson time is reserved for you; since time passes whether a student uses it or not, a lesson missed is time and money lost.
 The full fee is to be paid whether or not the student attends all lessons; lessons missed by the student for any reason will not be made-up nor tuition refunded.
-Notification of inability to attend a lesson is appreciated, but does not excuse payment for contracted lessons.
+Notification of inability to attend a lesson is appreciated but does not excuse payment for contracted lessons.